NORTHFIELD BOARD OF EDUCATION FILE CODE: 5141.21

 The Northfield Board of Education shall not be responsible for the diagnosis and treatment of student illness.
 The administration of medication to a student during school hours will be permitted only when failure to take such medicine would jeopardize the health of the student, or the student would not be able to attend school if the medicine were not made available to him/her during school hours.

-For purposes of this policy, “medication” shall include all medicines prescribed by a physician for the particular student, including emergency medication in the event of bee stings, etc., and all non-prescription “over the counter” medication.
+For purposes of this policy, “medication” shall include all medicines prescribed by a physician for the particular student or medications prescribed by the school physician on standing orders.
+Medications shall include emergency medication in the event of bee stings, medication for asthma, diabetes, adrenal insufficiency or other medical diagnosis requiring medication during the school day, opioid antidote, and all non-prescription “over the counter” medication (see policy 5141).

-Before any medication may be administered to or by any student during school hours, the board shall require the written request of the parent/guardian which shall give permission for such administration and relieve the board and its employees of liability for administration of medication.
+Before any medication may be administered to any student either by the school nurse or designated school staff or by the student themselves during school hours, the board shall require the written consent of the parent/guardian which shall give permission for such administration and relieve the board and its employees of liability for administration of medication.
 In addition, the board requires the written order of the prescribing physician which shall include:

 - The purpose of the medication;